huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 QUIC transport {{!RFC9000}} and QUIC TLS {{!RFC9001}}.
 Clients SHOULD consider potential privacy issues associated with session resume before deciding to use this mechanism.
 These privacy issues are detailed in
-{{privacy-issues-with-session-resume}}.

-When resuming a session, a client MAY take advantage of the 0-RTT mechanism supported by QUIC.
+{{privacy-issues-with-session-resume}} and {{privacy-issues-with-0-rtt-data}},
+and the implementation considerations are discussed in
+{{using-0-rtt-and-resumption}}.

 The 0-RTT mechanism MUST NOT be used to send data that is not "replayable" transactions.
 For example, a client MAY transmit a Query as 0-RTT, but MUST NOT transmit an Update.
+Servers that receive requests for replayable transactions MUST NOT process them before the connection handshake is confirmed, as defined in section 4.1.2 of {{!RFC9001}}; servers MAY close connections in which replayable transactions are attempted with the error code DOQ_PROTOCOL_ERROR.

 ## Message Sizes